-If someone were to ask you to name a city along the Seine River in France, you would most likely say Paris.
+If someone were to ask you to name any of the cities on the Seine River in France, you would most likely say Paris.
 After all, it is the capital and the most famed city to grace the shores of the river.
 However, the Seine is also dotted by many quaint towns that hold historical significance, economic importance and an abundance of culture.
-These six jewels of the Seine offer a wonderful glimpse of the French countryside, showcasing even more of this country’s religious roots, architectural treasures and rich heritage.
+These six jewels of cities on the Seine River offer a wonderful glimpse of the French countryside, showcasing even more of this country’s religious roots, architectural treasures and rich heritage.

 The district of Vernon is halfway between Paris and the city of Rouen.
 It is home to a Gothic church, fine arts museum, 12th century castles, half-timbered mansions, neo-classical buildings and a famous old mill.
 The old streets of Vernon show the exceptional character of this small town, with ancient doors and shop signs in wrought iron and cobbled paths.
 The most well-known attractions in Vernon is the Chateau de Bizy, which stands on a hill a short distance from downtown.
 A large park filled with fountains, reminiscent of Versailles, surrounds it.
 Guided tours of the chateau take you through rooms including the Grand Salon, living room and dining room, as well as out on the terrace and in the courtyard.
 You can also tour the gardens and observe the beautiful baroque fountains.